-While all veterinarians may perform surgery as part of their practice, a Diplomate of the American College of Veterinary Surgeons is considered a specialist and has the additional training and expertise to perform more technical and advanced procedures.
+While all veterinarians may perform cat and dog surgeries as part of their practice, a Diplomate of the American College of Veterinary Surgeons is considered a specialist and has the additional training and expertise to perform more technical and advanced procedures.

 We perform all types of veterinary surgery including orthopedic, soft tissue, minimally invasive, oncologic, neurologic, and emergency.